ElliottHitch/cs220todo/README.md

 4. Create OAuth 2.0 credentials (Desktop application type)
 5. Download the credentials JSON file and save it as `credentials.json` in the root folder of this project

-> **Important**: Never commit `credentials.json` or `token.json` to version control.
-These files contain sensitive information and are included in the .gitignore file.

 ### 4. Run the application
 ```